JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Sharing_God_the_Sublime_Consciousness_of_Knowing_God.md

 How many of us have felt the call to service by this passage on 2:7.10:

 > _The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing pbilosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.
-Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul._ [[UB 2:7.10](/en/The_Urantia_Book/2#p7_10)]
+Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul._ <a id="a238_448"></a>[[UB 2:7.10](/en/The_Urantia_Book/2#p7_10)]

 We've been challenged in _The Urantia Book_ to find ways and means of disseminating the fifth epochal revelation.